xenris/nbavr-project-template/readme.md

 [nbavr](https://github.com/xenris/nbavr) is a c++ library for 8-bit Atmel AVR microprocessors (such as those found on Arduinos).

-This template is designed for Linux.
-Anyone using other OSs will have to work out some things themselves.
+This template is designed to work on Linux.

 ## Requirements